Family Counseling for Alcohol-Related Challenges: Building Healthier Family Support

 Family Behavior Therapy

 Family Behavior TherapyFBT is a type of family counseling that focuses on the entire family system, including the alcoholic.
-The therapist helps the family to identify and modify behaviors that may be maintaining the alcoholic’s addiction, such as enabling or codependency.
+The therapist helps identify behaviors within the family that may unintentionally support unhealthy alcohol-use patterns, such as enabling or lack of boundaries.
 FBT also helps to develop strategies to support the alcoholic in recovery, such as setting boundaries.

 Multidimensional Family Therapy